MaciejPyra/web-scraping/README.md

 5. Use locators to find the data in the HTML
 6. Save the data in a CSV file

 Initially, tool makes HTTP requests respectively to www.euro.com.pl and www.komputronik.pl websites.
-The scraper then loads the entire HTML code for the page in question.
-Then, received HTMLs are parsed by BeautifulSoup library and program starts automatic extraction of the interesting data from both pages.
+The scraper loads the entire HTML code for the page in question.
+Then, received HTML is parsed by BeautifulSoup library and program starts automatic extraction of the interesting data from a given page.
 After analyzing one specific page, a link to the following one is searched for in its HTML.
-Thanks to that, tool is self-sufficient and can jump between pages.
+Thanks to that, tool is self-sufficient and program can jump between pages without user involvement.
 Finally, the most significant data is saved into a CSV format that is more useful to the end user.